betomazevedo/Mestrado-em-Engenharia-Eletrica/README.md

 │   └── generate_report.py
 └── setup.py
 ```
 MAIS uses a class called Experiment, which contains all the necessary steps to create your experiment.
 So, under the folder "experimentstraining/multiclass/experiments/", you add your custom Experiment class, based on the BaseExperiment,  defined on "experimentstraining/multiclass/experiments/base_experiment.py".
-Some examples are already implemented in order toto give an idea on how an experiment is created.
+Some examples are already implemented in order to give an idea on how an experiment is created.

 The "mais/" folder contains classes definitions that create everything that is used to create an experiment, i.e., contains all utility classes .
 Some of them are